HoldenLab/holdenlab.github.io/_news/231017_new_students.md

     </div>
 </div>

-[Joe Ratcliffe](/projects/ratcliffe_joe/) has joined the lab as an MIBTP PhD student.
+[Joe Ratcliffe](/projects/ratcliffe_joe/) *(left)* has joined the lab as an MIBTP PhD student.
 He will be working on using advanced light microscopy to study the mode of action of antibiotics in bacteria.

-[Saba Alhagagi](/projects/alhagagi_saba/) has joined the lab as an MBio master's project student.
+[Saba Alhagagi](/projects/alhagagi_saba/) *(middle)* has joined the lab as an MBio master's project student.
 She will be working on developing new fixation methods for bacterial super-resolution microscopy.

-[Siham Gabow](/projects/gabow_siham/) has joined the lab as an MBio master's project student, jointly supervised by [Chris Rodriguez](https://warwick.ac.uk/fac/sci/lifesci/people/crodrigues/).
+[Siham Gabow](/projects/gabow_siham/) *(right)* has joined the lab as an MBio master's project student, jointly supervised by [Chris Rodriguez](https://warwick.ac.uk/fac/sci/lifesci/people/crodrigues/).
 She will be studying bacterial sporulation using advanced light microscopy.